 How to make quick and easy kitty cat bread from a silicone mold and store-bought bread dough.

 You may already know that we have four cats.
 And that I post cat memes and cat jokes and cat everything over on my facebook page.
 So I was pretty giddy about getting these Charlie Cat silicone molds.
 I had to try them out.
-I decided to start small with something super-easy and fast, just to see how they worked.
+I decided to start small with something super-easy and fast, just to see how they worked, so I made kitty cat bread.
 I simply used a tube of store-bought, refrigerated French bread and jammed it into the mold.
-I lost a bit of the detail, so next time I may try my own recipe for homemade bread, or I’ll try something else with more fluidity, like chocolate or cheese.
+I lost a bit of the detail on the cats, so next time I may try my own recipe for homemade bread, or I’ll try something else with more fluidity, like chocolate or cheese.

 But for an idea that took minutes to make, gosh this kitty cat bread is adorable.
 Serve these with cheese, butter, as a dinner side, for happy hour, or just to stick in the lunch box of your cat-loving kid.
 I’m sure my fellow cat adorers will find a good use for these cutie pies.